(the act of consoling and / or healing with words - nēhiyawēwin / plains cree)

 There is no charge to attend or join the group.

 Registration for September-November’s mamawapowuk sessions have been filled.
-Please check back in November for January’s gatherings.
+Please check back in November for January’s registration.

 Community is the best way to heal trauma.